 These are cases where the Department of Children and Family Services (the "Department") is involved in investigating an allegation of child abuse or neglect, or where the case has moved to the point where a "dependency petition" or "petition to terminate parental rights" has already been filed.

-As in any legal action, it's important to be mindful of your legal rights in a dependency case, and of the legal requirements necessary to authorize any actions or decisions by the Department, and to protect your rights.
-If it's a situation where things have taken place which put a child at risk, it's often important to acknowledge that the Department has the job in Florida of seeking to protect children, and to move forward yourself with the Department, through your attorney if you are represented, to put into place a case plan which protects the children and makes continued action by the Department over the long-term not necessary.
-The legal rules in Florida for dependency cases expect everyone involved to work towards protecting the child, and to avoid placing a child in foster care if there are other appropriate options available.
+It is essential to be aware of the legal requirements necessary to authorize actions or decisions by the Department, and to guard your rights, but if it is a situation where things have taken place which put a child at risk, it's often important to acknowledge that the Department has the job in Florida of seeking to protect children; and to move forward with the Department, through your attorney if you are represented, to put into place a case plan which protects the children and makes continued action by the Department over the long-term not necessary.

 It is important to keep in mind that a focus of the Court in dependency cases will be on protecting the child(ren).
 Parents also have constitutionally protected rights to raise their children.
 The Department in Court will be responsible for showing that there is a risk to the child(ren), and if it is possible for the child(ren) to remain in your home that will be the first option, versus placing a child in foster care.
 In addition, ahead of foster care as an option, is having the children placed with another relative if possible.